MiSTer-devel/TomyScramble_MiSTer/Readme.md

-# MiSTer Port of Tomy Scramble Handheld game
+# MiSTer Port of TomyTronic Scramble game

-wip
+This is the port of Tomy Scramble for MiSTer.

+## Installation

+Copy the *.rbf and *.rom files to the root of the SD card.